devetry/skills-front-end/assignments/word-up/README.md

 #### The User Interface

-- When the user clicks `New Game`, the letters are revealed and she can begin typing words.
+- When the user clicks `New Game`, the letters are revealed and they can begin typing words.
 - The letters are presented as little "chips" (I am going to refer to these things as chips throughout the assignment).
 - Each letter chip contains a smaller chip indicating its points value.
 - As the user types, the page provides continuous feedback.
-Specifically, if the word she is currently typing contains any letters that are not allowed, then the disallowed letters appear as red chips underneath the textbox.
+Specifically, if the word they are currently typing contains any letters that are not allowed, then the disallowed letters appear as red chips underneath the textbox.
 - If the user tries to submit (presses Enter after typing) a word that contains disallowed letters, then the textbox simply clears and the word is not submitted.
 - Once the user does submit a word containing only valid letters, it appears in a chip below the textbox.
 - Shortly after a word chip appears, it will sprout a smaller (blue or red) chip indicating the points total for the word.
 A normal word will contain a blue chip with a number indicating its score.
 But a gibberish, nonexistent word will instead contain a red chip with an "X".